 Registration and Participation (20 CFR § 680.110)

 (a) Registration is the process for collecting information to support a determination of eligibility.
 This information may be collected through methods that include electronic data transfer, personal interview, or an individual’s application.
-Participation occurs after the registration process of

-collecting information to support an eligibility determination and begins when the individual receives a staff assisted WIOA service, which does not include self-service or informational activities.
 Individuals are considered participants when they have received a WIOA service other than self-service or information-only activities and have satisfied all applicable programmatic requirements for the provision of services, such as eligibility determination (see § 677.150(a) of this chapter).

 (b) Adults and dislocated workers who receive services funded under Title I other than self-service or informational activities must be registered and must be a participant.